-Voters with disabilities may use the AutoMARK Voter Assist Terminal, which provides them with the opportunity to vote a secret ballot in complete privacy.
-The AutoMARK system uses the same optical scan ballot available to all voters.
-It does not count votes, but simply marks the voter's selections on the ballot.
-Voters select their choices using a touch screen.
-Adaptive devices such as foot pedals, a puff-sip device, stylus or Braille coded-key pad may be used to assist voters in making their selections.
-The completed ballot is fed into a tabulator, which scans and records the votes.
+Available to all voters are ballot marking devices with special accommodations for hearing, visual, physical and other disabilities.
+This provides voters the opportunity to independtly vote a ballot in complete privacy.
+This terminal marks the voter's selections on blank paper that becomes their ballot.
+Voters can select their choices using a touch screen.
+Personal adaptives may also be used to assist voters in making their selections.
+The completed ballot is then fed into a tabulator, which scans and records the votes.

 - OR -